ssln-llc/ClaimMosaic-Documentation/src/content/docs/dashboard/user-dashboard.md

 - **Leads Assigned:** Shows the total count of leads assigned to you.

 :::note[Permissions]
-The data displayed in your dashboard widgets is specific to your user account.
+The data displayed in your dashboard charts is specific to your user account.
 Standard users will see counts related only to their own assigned items.
 Users with Admin or Owner roles will see system-wide totals.
 :::

 ## Data Visualization Charts